anuj63bharti/ProjectBonds_TimeSeriesForecasting/README.md

 1. 4 Months (Quaterly)<br>
 2. 6 Months (Half yearly)<br>
 3. 12 Months (Anually)<br>
 This options are time pperiod to forecast.
 If the user press 6 then the output page will show "6" forecasted values with a range Upper Price, Forecasted Price, Lower Price for both the bonds side by side.
-Below there will be a text where the returns will be diplayed if the user decides to sell the bonds then.
+Below there will be a text where the returns will be diplayed if the user decides to sell the bonds then.<br>

 ## Setup
 To run this project, install it locally using npm: